apprenticeharper/DeDRM_tools/ReadMe_First.txt

 The Scuolabooks tool is by Hex
 The calibre plugin conversions were originally by DiapDealer

-The DeDRM plugin is by Apprentice Alf
-The DeDRM AppleScript application is by Apprentice Alf The DeDRM python GUI is by some_updates and Apprentice Alf
+The DeDRM plugin is by Apprentice Alf based on plugins by DiapDealer The DeDRM AppleScript application is by Apprentice Alf The DeDRM python GUI is by some_updates and Apprentice Alf